softwarelanguageslab/maf-hs/README.md

 Monarch is a static analysis framework for developing static analyses based on the abstract definitional interpreters paradigm.
-This artifact contains the source code of the framework and reflects the state of the framework at 2024-09-12.
+This artifact contains the source code of the framework and reflects the state of the framework at 2024-09-12, with some fixes backported from 2024-10-02.

 The latest version of the framework is available at https://github.com/softwarelanguageslab/monarch.